rundeck/docs/docs/upgrading/upgrading-to-5.0.md

     - If your Rundeck installation is RPM/Deb/War use `sa` for the user name.
     - If your Rundeck installation is from Docker the user name is blank. (leave `-u` out of command)
 - The optional `-p` parameter is used for database password.
 If it is not provided, an empty string will be used.
+- - The optional `-s` parameter is used to set the source h2 database version.
+Valid values are `v1` or `v2`.
+If not provided, `v2` will be used.
+- The optional `-d` parameter is used to set the destination h2 database version.
+Valid values are `v2` or `v3`.
+If not provided, `v3` will be used.

 By default, the `username` and `password` parameters are both empty string.
 If you have any custom setup, please use your customized values.

 The migration.sh script will create a `output` folder at current location and put all generated files (including the v2 database file) into it.

+> Migrating the database directly from a 4.0 or lower (`v1`) to the 5.0 version (`v3`) did work in tests, but be sure to review all other upgrade considerations between your old version and new version.

 #### STEP 2: Deploy the new version database